 In fact, third generation beekeepers, the L.L.
 Lanier family, inspired the movie Ulee’s Gold, starring Peter Fonda.
 Filmed in Wewahitchka in 1997, the movie gained recognition for the natural beauty of the area when it premiered at the Sundance Film Festival.

 Take an inside look into the harvesting of Tupelo Honey or be guided first hand through the mysterious waters of the Dead Lakes with one of our local Eco-Tour guides at the helm.
-It’s an experience with a lasting impression.
+It’s an experience with nature with a lasting impression.